Marta-Rudnicka/webSoakDB/documentation/inventory.md

 ### Generating availability information

 The main entity responsible for generating the availability information is the class `SubsetCopyWithAvailability` (found in `tools/data_storage_classes`).
-The views that provide availability information pass a set of relevant subsets to the `get_subsets_with_availability()` function (defined in `inv_helpers.py`), which creates returns instances of `SubsetCopyWithAvailability`.
+The views that provide availability information pass a set of relevant subsets to the `get_subsets_with_availability()` function (defined in `inv_helpers.py`), which creates and returns instances of `SubsetCopyWithAvailability`.
 The methods defined in this class are responsible for creating the availability information.

 `SubsetCopyWithAvailability` has attributes based on the LibrarySubset model attributes (and its foreign keys), plus the `availability` attribute.
 The constructor of `SubsetCopyWithAvailability` can take either take either an instance of LibrarySubset model, or a list of compounds **and** a Library model instance.
 In the former case, it copies the attributes from the LibrarySubset instance, and in the latter, it sets the list of compounds as its own `compounds`, copies Library attributes into its own library-related attrubutes.
 Then, in both cases, the `availability` attribute is set using the `get_compound_availability()` method.

 `get_compound_availability()` first checks how many plates the library spans based on the number of current plates(for most libraries, it's just one), and directs the rest of the process accordingly.
 For both single- and multi-plate library, the process starts with launching `rank_single_plates()`.
 This method creates instances of `PlateCopy`, which is a similar kind of class to `SubsetCopyWithAvailability` - it stores values copied from `LibraryPlate` with added extra information in the `missing_compounds` and `availability` attributes.
 The difference is that `PlateCopy` does not have any method that computes these values- they are is generated by `SubsetCopyWithAvailability.get_plate_copy()` and either passed to the constructor of `PlateCopy` or set as a new attribute.
-After `rank_single_plates()` creates `PlateCopy` objects for every plate in the relevant LibrarySubset's library, it sorts them by availability(with the mentioned preference for non-current plates), and such a list is returned to `get_compound_availability()`.
+After `rank_single_plates()` creates `PlateCopy` objects for every plate in the library related to the  LibrarySubset, it sorts them by availability(with the mentioned preference for non-current plates), and such a list is returned to `get_compound_availability()`.

-If the library involved is stored in only one plate, the first 10 items of the ranked list become the `availability` attribute of the created instance of `SubsetCopyWithAvailability`.
+If the library involved is stored in only one plate, the first 10 items of the ranked list become the `availability` attribute of the new instance of `SubsetCopyWithAvailability`.
 If it covers more plates, and none of the ranked single plates contains all of the desired compounds, `get_compound_availability()` launches `rank_combinations()`.
 This method first creates all possible combinations of 2 plates from the library, and then uses them to create instances of `CombinedPlate` - a class that stores combined data from a list of `PlateCopy` objects (e.g. its `compounds` attribute stores a set of all the `SourceWell` objects from all the plates passed to the  `CombinedPlate`'s constructor).
 Then, the CombinedPlate is passed to `get_plate_copy()` and processed in the same way as LibraryPlate model instance would be processed, making `PlateCopy` instances that are in fact copies of not one, but two plates.
 If no combination with 100% compound availability is found, the process is repeated for 3 plates, etc. until it reaches the limit (the number of plates needed to keep the whole library in).
-The function return the top 10 `PlateCopy` objects with the best availability of the desired compounds (Note: these objects can be either based on one LibraryPlate objects, or on a CombinedPlate object), and they become the `availability` of the `SubsetCopyWithAvailability`.
+The function returns the top 10 `PlateCopy` objects with the best availability of the desired compounds (Note: these objects can be either based on one LibraryPlate objects, or on a CombinedPlate object), and they become the `availability` of the new `SubsetCopyWithAvailability`.

 To describe the process itself, without the reference to models, classes and methods: